 This lesson continues on from the previous part: Standard Modules in VB .NET

 In the previous lesson, we saw that we had some problems with our code.
-VB placed a blue wiggly line under the name of our Sub:
+VB placed a wiggly line under the name of our Sub:

 What VB is saying is that it can't see your new Subroutine from the inside of the button code.
 It thinks you haven't got a Sub called AddNumbers.
 The reason it can't see it is we made the Sub Private.
 Only code inside of the modVerify Module can see a Private Sub.
 If you want the Sub or Function to be available to all the code in your project, including the button, you have to make then Public.
 This involves nothing more than changing the word Private to Public.
 Amend your Sub to this:

-When you make the change from Private to Public, the blue wiggly line should disappear from the Button code
+When you make the change from Private to Public, the wiggly line should disappear from the Button code